West Dean House

-West Dean House is a large flint-faced manor house situated in West Dean, West Sussex, near the historic City of Chichester.
-This country estate has approximately 6350 acre of land and dates back to 1086, with various royal connections throughout the years.
-In 1971 the Estate became the home of West Dean College, a centre of study of conservation, arts, crafts, writing, gardening, and music.
+West Dean House is a large flint-faced manor house situated in West Dean, West Sussex, England, near the historic city of Chichester.
+The country estate has approximately 6350 acre of land and dates back to 1086, with various royal connections throughout the years.
+In 1971 the estate became the home of West Dean College, a centre of study of conservation, arts, crafts, writing, gardening, and music.

 West Dean is Grade II* listed on the National Heritage List for England, and its landscaped park and gardens are equally listed Grade II* on the Register of Historic Parks and Gardens.